jtkovacs/jtkovacs.github.io/REFS/TOCS/databases_TOC.md

 - **Entity integrity** is the assurance that entities in the real world are represented in each applicable table of the database by a single record (row).
 The constraint that rows be unique is enforced through the primary key.
 - **Domain integrity** is the assurance that attributes have meaningful (as in possible, if not necessarily accurate) values.
 This is enforced by column data types and custom domain restrictions.
-- **Referential integrity**

-##### Referential integrity

-Referential integrity: enforced by keys (PK-FK pair)

-Referential Integrity Constraint: Constraint that limits the values in an FK to those that already exist in the PK of the corresponding entity.
-One table’s primary key may be used in another table as a foreign key, establishing a relationship between the two tables; referential integrity means that the key is consistent across tables.
+- **Referential integrity** is the assurance that, once one-to-many or many-to-many relationships are separated into different tables, the data is still kept in sync despite updates and deletions.
 Specifically, when a row is added to the latter table, its FK value should come from the former table’s PK or it should be NULL.

 ##### Normalization